davidmalawey/openLab/home.md

 * IoT - internet of things.
 Usually referring to the collection of edge devices which did not exist in the internet in the pre-2000 stage, and now are connecting by the millions or billions.
 * DFM - design for manufacturing.
 The expertise area and actions relating to integrating manufacturing processes into the design process.
 * AM - additive manufacturing.
 More modern manufacturing methods, including 3D printing, CNC laser cutting, and other processes which are driven by a fully digital control scheme.
+* responsitory - a new word developed by us, 2025.06.25, for someone's terrirtory for a job before designating the tasks, or under consideration.
+[See video explanation](https://youtube.com/shorts/bYQpxxtLAJ8)

 ## Links
 You may find these links helpful, relating to our community, engineering technology, more tutorials & videos too.